How to Optimise for Google’s Featured Snippets in 2021

 Use Subheadings To Organise Your Content

-Over the years, Google’s consecutive algorithm updates have focused on improving the user search experience, among others.
+Over the years, Google’s consecutive algorithm updates have focused on improving the user search experience.
 For brands competing for position zero, how you organise your content can make or break your overall SEO strategy.

 We recommend breaking your long-form content into smaller chunks and using relevant headings for individual sections.
 That way, users can digest every subheading better than seeing massive blocks of text.